vesan/jquery-inline-footnotes/README.md

 ### Options

+* *boxMargin*: How much margin is left between the link and the footnote box and the edge of the browser and the footnote box.
+Defaults to 20 (px).
 * *hideDelay*: The delay before hiding the footnote box after user moves mouse out of the link or footnote box.
-Defaults to 200.
+Defaults to 200 (ms).
 * *hideFromContent*: Elements matching this selector are hidden when showing the footnote content inside the opened box.
 Defaults to "[rev=footnote]".
+* *maximumBoxWidth*: Maximum width of the footnote box.
+Defaults to 500 (px).
 * *modalId*: Id applied to the footnote box.
 Defaults to "footnote_box"

 ## Development